planetruby/gems/glimmer/03-glimmer-dsl-tk.md

 }.open
 ```

-## Bidirectional Data-Binding
+## Two-Way Data-Binding

-Glimmer supports bidirectional data-binding via the `bind` keyword, which takes a model and an attribute.
+Glimmer supports bidirectional two-way data-binding via the `bind` keyword, which takes a model and an attribute.

 ### Combo Data-Binding